 Abandoned Novel: Dynamatized Today (1980)

-Yes, the brilliant Sheryl Smith told RAL that real tragedy is a rare experience, reserved for the emotionally profound.
+Yes, the brilliant University of Chicago grad Sheryl Smith put it that way to RAL: real tragedy is a rare experience, reserved for the emotionally profound.
 Lafferty could not have disagreed more.
-In the passage above from their correspondence, he argues that the intellectual elite are emotionally impoverished ones.
-And he uses one of his more pointedly idiosyncratic terms, fellahin, to describe the common ninety-seven percent of humanity that includes people like us.
+In the passage above from their correspondence, he says, au contraire: the intellectual elite are emotionally stunted ones.
+And he uses one of his more pointedly idiosyncratic terms, one of his weird words, fellahin, to describe the common ninety-seven percent that includes people who read R. A. Lafferty.
 The masses, he says, live in a constant state of authentic tragedy and possess the only “valid feelings.”
-The elites, by contrast, inoculate themselves against suffering through what he calls “toy tragedy,” the manufactured sorrow of art, myth, and drama.
-Lafferty greatly enjoyed Smith as a person, but this was a rebuke, especially given the verse tragedies Smith was sending him in the 1970s, one of which was her version of the Prometheus myth.
-She couldn't have known that he had recently written a fictional response, which he abandoned before the February 10th exchange.
+The elites, by contrast, inoculate themselves against suffering through what he calls “toy tragedy,” the manufactured sorrow of art.
+That is just the rich man and the logic of the Cross.
+Lafferty greatly enjoyed Smith as a person, but this was a mild rebuke, especially given the past the two shared, which included the verse tragedies Smith was mailing him in the 1970s, one of which was her version of the Prometheus myth.
+She could not have known that he had recently written his own fictional response to Prometheus, which he abandoned not terribly long before their February 10th exchange.

-Fellahin is a word that recurs in Lafferty, so it is worth pausing over it.
-The year before Lafferty responded to Smith, in 1980, he began and then abandoned the novel in which the idea would have played a central role, his Prometheus novel.
-That may explain why it was on his mind.
-The title was never settled, but it would most likely have been So We Be Dynamized Today.
-Other working titles include Waking Giants and To Change the Mind and Change Me.
-Six complete chapters survive, along with several projected chapter titles.
+Fellahin is an magical and overdetermined word that recurs in Lafferty, so it is worth pausing over it.
+It moves about in his work.
+The year before Lafferty responded to Smith, he began and then abandoned the novel in which the concept would have played a central role.
+It was to be his Prometheus novel.
+That may explain why it was on his mind when Smith came in so high toned.
+The title of the abandoned novel was never settled, but it would most likely have been called So We Be Dynamized Today.
+Other working titles include Waking Giants and, briefly, To Change the Mind and Change Me, perhaps.
+Six complete chapters survive, along with several projected chapter titles for unwritten chapters, plus some notes.
 The fragment runs to dozens of pages and is fascinating in its scope.
 The Fellahin enter the narrative through a line of speculative biology.
-He describes the ruling class this way:
+Lafferty describes its opposite, the ruling class this way:

 The persons of the society were superciliously intelligent or brainy, which is to say that they were well-brained in the regions above the eyebrows.
 But below this stratum, they had an airiness or pleasant emptiness in their heads.
 They hadn't that “cellar-full of brains” such as more primordial persons sometimes do have.

-To sketch it out, a vacuum-cleaner salesman named John Truc arrives at the last house on the last street in town carrying a device that can awaken the full potential of any human mind.
+To fill it out a bit, a vacuum-cleaner salesman named John Truc arrives at the last house on the last street in town carrying a device that can awaken the full potential of any human mind.
 The Catholic Dichoso family has thirteen members, though the mother can only ever count twelve, and she buys the device for twenty dollars.
 Twelve Dichosos are transformed into explosive geniuses overnight; the thirteenth, Valentine, is excluded for lack of a dollar.
 The mother, Rita, explains why one child is always left out:

 All mothers of large families always forget one of their kids every time they go through the list of them.
 That's the general theory.
 And the special theory is that they always forget the same one because it's handier that way.